types of spinal decompression surgery

 Most of these procedures require general anesthesia.
 After surgery, you will be transferred to a recovery room where your vital signs will be monitored until the anesthesia wears off.
 Depending on the surgery, you may spend a day or two in the hospital to ensure that you are stable and the surgery was a success.
 Before being released from the hospital, you will receive a full set of discharge instructions.

 Pain medications may help with any discomfort after surgery.
 In addition, you may need to ice the incision area a few times a day to reduce pain and swelling.
 The surgeon will let you know when you can resume normal activities.
-Physical therapy may also be part of the recovery process.
+Physical therapy may also be part of the recovery process, especially for lumbar spine surgeries, which often require specific exercises to aid in lower back recovery.

 Following your discharge instructions and any therapy recommendations will increase the likelihood of a successful surgery.
 A majority of people undergoing spinal decompression surgery report pain relief and better nerve function in the long-term.